NinjaBallerina/USF-Robot/README.md

 ### Degrees of Freedom (DOF)

-The robot has the following 5 degrees of freedom:
+The robot has the following 4 degrees of freedom:
 1. **Base Rotation (Servo 0)**: Rotates the robot at the base.
 2. **Link 1 Movement (Servo 1)**: Moves the first link of the robot arm.
 3. **Link 2 Movement (Servo 2)**: Moves the second link of the robot arm.
 4. **Wrist Rotation (Servo 3)**: Rotates the wrist or end effector.

+Also, the robot is equipped with a gripper:
-5. **Gripper Operation (Servo 4)**: Opens and closes the gripper.
+**Gripper Operation (Servo 4)**: Opens and closes the gripper.
+This function is important for object manipulation, but is not counted in the primary DOF calculation.

 ### Running the Package